InfinitePeripherals/QWedge-Android/docs/index.md

 - Barcode Type Intent Extra: `com.ipc.qwedge.intent.barcodeType`
     - The default extra to retrieve the barcode code type
 - Image URI Intent Extra: `com.ipc.qwedge.intent.image`
     - The default extra to retrieve the path of the image of the scanned barcode.
 The image will be deleted 15 seconds after the broadcast is sent.
+This feature only available on Halo device
 - Active App Bundle: `com.company.appname`
     - The active bundle that the intent broadcast from QWedge will be sent to if Active App Only is enabled.

 #### Active App Only
-When this setting is enabled, barcodes only broadcast to the active app bundle.
+When this setting is enabled, data only broadcast to the active app bundle.

 To set your app as the active app to receive intents, you can send a configuration command via Intent to set as below: